Charlie Cooper (footballer): Return to the National League

 Forest Green took up their option to retain Cooper's services for the 2019–20 season, but cancelled his contract by mutual consent in August.
 He had trained with Bury, but a potential contract fell through after the club was expelled from the EFL.
 On 12 September 2019, Cooper signed for National League club FC Halifax Town.

 On 5 September 2020, Cooper agreed to make the switch to fellow National League side, Woking, on a one-year deal.
 Cooper made a total of 46 appearances, netting 4 times for the Cards before departing the club at the end of the season.

 On 11 August 2021, it was announced that Cooper had signed a one-year contract with another National League club, Wealdstone.
 His debut came a week later, in a 2–1 defeat to his former club, Woking.
 His first goal for Wealdstone, scored from the edge of the penalty area, proved to be the decider away to King's Lynn Town on 25 September.
 Cooper scored once more for the club, as a substitute in a 4–2 defeat away to Altrincham, and made 38 appearances in all competitions before leaving at the end of thee season after talks to extend his contract came to nothing.

 After a trial, Cooper signed for Oldham Athletic ahead of the 2022–23 season.
 He left the club in December 2022 when his six-month contract expired.

 On 14 January 2023, Cooper signed by his father Mark for fellow National League side Yeovil Town on an 18-month contract.

+In October 2025, Cooper joined National League North club Hereford on loan until 5 January 2026.